 Yoga is not just a compilation of physical movements, it is a way of living a balanced life.
-Our Yoga candles will enrich your home self-care rituals for relaxation, stress relieve, meditation and energy boost.
+Our Yoga candles will enrich your home self-care rituals for relaxation, stress relief, meditation and energy boost.

 Proper diet, rest and physical activity are key to a healthy lifestyle.
-This guide is meant to show you different stress battling and mood improving habits that we found helpful in our daily and weekly routines.
+This guide is meant to show you different stress battling and mood-improving habits that we found helpful in our daily and weekly routines.